By Cary Rosenbaum of the CUJ

-ALBUQUERQUE – Confederated Tribes of the Umatilla Indian Reservation member Tyanna Van Pelt has been named to the All Native American High School Academic Team.
+ALBUQUERQUE – The American Indian Graduate Center named CTUIR member Tyanna Van Pelt to its All Native American High School Academic Team.

 “This year’s All Native American High School Academic Team exemplifies a dedication to education, and we are delighted to honor and congratulate them for their achievements both in and outside of the classroom,” said AIGC Executive Director Angelique Albert.
 “We are committed to empowering our students throughout their entire academic journey.
 They are the inspiration and motivation for the work that we do and watching them succeed is an indicator of our impact as an organization.”

-Van Pelt, who graduated from Nixya’awii Community School in 2020, plans to attain a bachelor’s in chemistry at Oregon State University.
+Van Pelt plans to attain a Bachelor of Science in Chemistry from Oregon State University.